jblachly/dvr/README.md

 dvr is a lightweight digital video recorder.
 It is web-based, easy to install, has few dependencies, and works with SilconDust's HDHomeRun CONNECT and HDHomeRun PRIME.
 It could be extended to work with any endpoint that streams video over IP.

-DVR is ideal for installation on a VM (virtual machine)
+DVR is ideal for installation on a VM (virtual machine).

 # What does DVR do?

 dvr is a digital video recorder.
-It supports scheduling of recordings, setting recurring recordings, an electronic program guide through (Schedules Direct)[http://www.schedulesdirect.org] *TODO* , all through a web-based interface.
+It supports scheduling of recordings, setting recurring recordings, an electronic program guide through [Schedules Direct](http://www.schedulesdirect.org) *TODO* , all through a web-based interface.

 # What does DVR not do?